 The two most common procedures combined with breast implant replacement are capsulectomy to treat capsular contracture and breast lift to address sagging.

-Depending on the needs of the patient, all three procedures (breast implant replacement, capsulectomy and breast lift) can be performed during one surgery to simultaneously resolve capsular contracture and sagging.
+Depending on the patient's needs, all three procedures (breast implant replacement, capsulectomy and breast lift) can be performed during one surgery to resolve capsular contracture and sagging simultaneously.

 Capsulectomy is the medical term for the surgical removal of a breast implant and fibrous capsule (capsular contracture)that naturally surrounds it.